DataCEVA-fall2024/data-ingestion/README.md

 ## Misc.

 ### What's next
-- Additonal data sources
+- Additonal data sources maybe setup system to get information from MLS or government listings
 - API to access data
-- Adjust to client needs
+- Ensure and adapt our solution as our clients needs may change or evolve over time

 ### For instructors & dataCEVA
 Should be able to find data and sql queries for data processing between zones inside the big query instance, additionally for VM automation the app lives in /opt/dataCEVA/...
 Cronjobs are on the debiche user which isn't best practice but was easiest in to get setup in this case.